-Lately I’ve seen black Lacanche ranges pop up in very different houses.
+Lately I’ve seen black Lacanche ranges pop up in kitchens with very different styles.

-Instantly recognizable by the star-shaped handles and the oval badge on the oven door, the ever-chic black version of the popular French “piano” from Burgundy, has broken free from its traditional category.
+Instantly recognizable by the star-shaped handles and the oval badge on the oven door, Lacanche ranges are the popular French “pianos” from Burgundy.
+Perhaps the most basic Lacanche is the ever-chic black version which has broken free from its traditional style category.
 For a rustic but grandly atmospheric in an elegant country home in the Smoky Mountains, designer Suzanne Kasler paired Lacanche’s Sully model with natural wood cabinets, an ebonized island, and antique details such as the 19th Century English oak plate rack.
 Sleek stainless steel counters tie in with the trim.
 (You can see Screen Porch Heaven in the same house).

-Designer Brigitte Garnier also included a black range in her showpiece Belgian Country Kitchen and went for the color (complete with glazed zillij tiles) in an extremely modest country kitchen that features a diminuitive Lacanche Cormatin.
-One of our favorite NY hangouts, Mosiac House on West 22nd St., is a major purveyor of the Moroccan glazed tiles, which despite the fuss over Belgian kitchens has yet to go mainstream for backsplashes here.
+Designer Brigitte Garnier also included a black Lacanche in her showpiece Belgian Country Kitchen and went black again in an extremely modest country kitchen that features a diminuitive Lacanche Cormatin.
+One of our favorite NY hangouts, Mosiac House on West 22nd St., is a major purveyor of the square Moroccan glazed tiles the Belgians favor which, despite the fuss over Belgian kitchens, has yet to go mainstream for backsplashes.